Transportation amenities draw people to Roselle Park

 Lincoln Park offers all-ages entertainment

 Little pocket parks and dog parks dot the landscape, but when it comes to an outdoor experience, many will head to Lincoln Park: shaded paths, basketball courts and playground equipment make it an all-ages destination.
-Galloping Hill Golf Course offers an 18-hole circuit known for its rolling hills that spread across nearly 300 acres.
+Galloping Hill Golf Course is just north of the neighborhood, offering an 18-hole circuit known for its rolling hills that spread across nearly 300 acres.

 1/2